SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 - Filling 2D DP in Trees can be tricky, Refer this classic [Example](https://codeforces.com/contest/161/submission/121837651).
 - Note that multiple answers are present while performing a BFS/DFS depending upon the order in which adjacent elements are considered.
 - Marking the colors of the nodes while traversing using BFS/DFS as `BLACK` (or some other thing) when a node is completely processed helps in optimising traversal of vertices in some algorithms.
 Refer BFS/DFS using_colors for clarity.
+- Some points to note when dealing with `Shortest Paths`:

+    shortest path - with no weights -> ( bfs always )

+    shortest path - with weights as 0/1 - > (0/1 bfs always )

+    shortest path - with any weights( without -ve edge cycle ) -> dijkstra always

+- When we are performing BFS/ MultiSource BFS for finding shortest path/similar quantity on Matrices/Grids, we rarely use `visited`.
+Instead we use `distance` using which we push the elements into the Queue.

+    Example1: Data_Structures\10.Graphs_and_Trees\Basics_and_Traversal\MultiSource_BFS_Ex2.cc

+    Example2: Data_Structures\10.Graphs_and_Trees\Basics_and_Traversal\Normal_BFS_for_Multi_Ex2.cc

 Binary Trees:
 - The AVERAGE space Complexity of PreOrder, PostOrder, InOrder Traversal in O(h) not O(n) for both Recursive/Iterative. where h = O(logn),